maikopruett/garmin-rino-custom-maps/README.md

 ### IMG Conversion Process

-1. **TIF to OSM Conversion**: Uses `gdal_polygonize.py` to convert the GeoTIFF raster to OSM vector format
+1. **TIF to Shapefile Conversion**: Uses `gdal_polygonize.py` to convert the GeoTIFF raster to ESRI Shapefile format
-   - This converts the raster image into polygons/vectors that can be processed by mkgmap
+   - This converts the raster image into polygons/vectors
+2. **Shapefile to OSM Conversion**: Uses `ogr2ogr` (GDAL utility) to convert the Shapefile to OSM format
+   - OSM format is required as input for mkgmap
-2. **OSM to IMG Conversion**: Uses `mkgmap.jar` (Java tool) to convert the OSM file to Garmin IMG format
+3. **OSM to IMG Conversion**: Uses `mkgmap.jar` (Java tool) to convert the OSM file to Garmin IMG format
    - Generates a unique mapname (8-digit numeric ID) based on the input filename
    - Creates a native Garmin IMG file that can be directly loaded onto Garmin devices